null0verflow/acT0r/README.md

 for windows only

 ## Disclaimer:
-- for education purpose only
+- for educational purpose only
-  - I personally bought MCSO16 license, i did NOT use MCO16 for free
+  - I personally bought MO16 license, i did NOT use MO16 for free
+- I do NOT encourage people to use unlicensed version